 - Mind and Body are part of the same cybernetic system

-- People work perfectly, no one is broken
+- People work perfectly; no one is broken

 - If one person can learn to do something, anyone can

-Calibration improves your ability to observe and respond to physiological and behavioural cues of other people.
+Using calibration improves your ability to observe and respond to physiological and behavioural cues of other people.

-In NLP we call these sections of ourselves “parts”.
+In NLP, we call these sections of ourselves “parts”.
 The possibility of these parts hindering and standing in the way of our progress and success is very real, even though most of our parts are helpful to us.

 When some of these parts are not functioning in unity and harmony, we can then do Parts Integration or Parts Negotiation.